 What are you doing to keep my in-office appointment visit safe?

 Our entire team is dedicated to safeguarding everyone’s health, especially that of our patients.
 We are taking many proactive measures, including:

-- limiting the amount of staff in the office to achieve effective social distancing
+- limiting the amount of staff in the office to achieve effective physical distancing

-- installing plexiglass sneeze guards at front desk and between work stations
+- installing clear acrylic barriers at front desk and between work stations

-- installing HEPA/UVC air cleaners in all exam rooms and waiting area
+- installing HEPA/UVC air purifiers in all exam rooms and waiting area

 - daily screening and temperature checks of every staff member upon entering the office